Python Data Cleaning and Fuzzy Matching Guide

 # Output: [('apple inc', 90), ('apple corporation', 90)]

-Python's built-in difflib module can also be used for sequence comparison, though it's often more verbose than fuzzywuzzy for simple fuzzy matching tasks.
+Python's built-in difflib module can also be used for sequence comparison, though it is often more verbose than fuzzywuzzy for simple fuzzy matching tasks.

 import difflib